 We could not confirm whether public security forces used sexual violence as a strategy to control, although it must be made clear that this practice generated military gains and advantages.

-IC: What was the end-goal of the violence against the LGBTIQ+ population?
+IC: What was the end-goal of the violence against the LGBTQI+ population?

-AM: We identified a pattern of persecution against LGBTIQ+ persons simply for being LGBTIQ+.
+AM: We identified a pattern of persecution against LGBTQI+ persons simply for being LGBTQI+.
 They were persecuted for two related reasons: prejudice and social complicity.
-While acts of violence against women did undergo a process of normalization, though this happened less and less, violence against LGBTIQ+ people relied on social complicity.
-In other words, armed actors, and especially the paramilitaries, won over communities with violence against the LGBTIQ+ community through acts like so-called "social cleansing."
+While acts of violence against women did undergo a process of normalization, though this happened less and less, violence against LGBTQI+ people relied on social complicity.
+In other words, armed actors, and especially the paramilitaries, won over communities with violence against the LGBTQI+ community through acts like so-called "social cleansing."